chocolatey/docs/input/en-us/guides/usage/proxy-settings-for-chocolatey.md

 RedirectFrom: docs/proxy-settings-for-chocolatey
 ---

-## Installing Chocolatey from behind a proxy server
+## Installing Chocolatey From Behind A Proxy Server

 When trying to install Chocolatey behind a proxy server, you may be faced with one of the following errors: